rgnets/flutter_app_builds/README.md

 4. add a git_state file as produced by `git log  --oneline -n 1 > git_state && git status --porcelain >> git_state`.
 5. commit.

+## Adding builds with script

+1. You should be able to run the script from where it is, but if not, try copying the `tools` folder outside the repo and using it.
+2. Install the contents of `requirements.txt` by your preferred method.
+I use Pipenv, and included those files.
+3. The script is location agnostic, just give it your app source and builds repo paths: `./flutter_app_build.py -p rxg_lightui/ -b ./flutter_app_builds `
+4. When the script completes, review the changes to your builds repo and commit/push manually.

 ## Consumption

 ### Git